-The economy continued to improve in fiscal year 2017, and fiscal year 2018 has been keeping pace.
+The economy continued to stay strong in fiscal year 2018, and fiscal year 2019 has been keeping pace.
 Our local economy benefits from the attractiveness of our resorts and a strong agricultural base.
-The County got through the economic downturn without taking on taxpayer supported debt or increasing taxes, but we continue to be mindful of how volatile the economy can be.
-We budget with sustainability in mind; for example, all building related revenues were budgeted around 86 percent of anticipated collections for fiscal year 2018.
-The County has set up a plan to fund our capital improvements projects with excess realty transfer tax funds to ensure that the government can continue to invest in infrastructure without financially burdening future generations.
-The County has committed to contributing an additional \$10 million over its required contribution to its pension funds.
+The County got through the economic downturn without taking on taxpayer supported debt or increasing taxes, but we continue to be mindful of how volatile the economy and our related-revenues can be.

+We budget with sustainability in mind; for example, all building related revenues were budgeted at 80 to 85 percent of anticipated collections for fiscal year 2019.
+In addition, the County has set up a plan to fund our capital improvements projects with excess realty transfer tax funds to ensure that the government can continue to invest in infrastructure without financially burdening future generations.
+Also, the County has committed to contribute another additional \$10 million over its required contribution to its pension funds in FY 2019.
+We understand the economy may not always be this strong, so it is important to make sure we make good financial decision that will protect us in the long-run.

-The fiscal year 2018 Five-Year Capital Improvement Plan includes \$13 million for the expansion and improvement of general fund services, such our paramedic system, the emergency operations center, the Delaware Coastal Airport, and a newly purchased business park.
-The County understands that the Delaware Coastal Airport and now the new business park is a vital component of Sussex County's economy.
-Fifty-three percent, or \$7 million, of the fiscal year 2018 capital budget is appropriated to improve the airport and industrial park.
-We will continue to apply for Federal aviation and State funding that pays up to 95 percent of the airport expenses.
-To spur additional economic activity, the Five-Year Plan also includes funding for fiber.
-It is our hope that through partnering with providers and the State of Delaware, Sussex businesses and residents will have access to fiber soon.
-The Five-Year Capital Improvement Plan also includes \$202 million for sewer expansion and upgrades.
-Funding for these projects include State Revolving Fund loans, State grants, Federal USDA loans and grants, as well as connection and user fees.
+The fiscal year 2019 Five-Year Capital Improvement Plan includes \$116 million for the expansion and improvement of general fund services, such our paramedic system, the Emergency Operations Center, the Delaware Coastal Airport, and a recently purchased business park.
+The County understands that the Delaware Coastal Airport, along with new business park, are vital components of Sussex County's economy.
+Fifty-two percent, or \$8.7 million, of the fiscal year 2019 capital budget is appropriated to improve the airport and business park.
+We continue to apply for Federal aviation and State funding that pays up to 95 percent of the airport expenses.
+For example, of the \$8.7 million, \$4.5 million will be funded through these types of grants.